equilibr/emexpr/README.md

 ### Sanity checks

 Add various sanity checks during parsing and evaluations.
-It must be possible to completely disabled them during compilation of the library.
+It must be possible to completely disable them during compilation of the library.

 ### Variables